 My Love-Hate Relationship with Kathmandu, Nepal – Year One

 Each time I arrive in Kathmandu, Nepal, I am awed by the kaleidoscope of silk saris that enliven its dusty streets, the canted brick buildings with old wooden doors painted in rainbow colors, and the stoic women vendors who patiently squat next to paltry piles of produce amidst the squalor.
 But I can only take so much of the seething crowds, the pollution, and the ear-splitting horns of motorcycles that streak through the narrow lanes, passing just inches from pedestrians who share the asphalt.
 After a week, my senses are overloaded and I flee to serene Pokhara.
-Because I’ve had to experience Kathmandu in bits and pieces it has taken me three years to see all seven of the UNESCO World Heritage Sites in and around the capital city, but this year I finally visited the last remaining site on my list.
+Because I’ve had to experience Kathmandu in bits and pieces it has taken me three years to see all seven of the UNESCO World Heritage places to visit in Kathmandu.

 My first visit to the capital city was in October of 2010 during Dashain (Duh SAW ee), the most important Hindu religious festival of the year.
 From my hostel I planned to walk to Kathmandu Durbar Square, the first of the UNESCO World Heritage Sites, but the streets were a maze of neon lights, billboards, and ramshackle buildings, teeming with shoulder-to shoulder holiday shoppers.
 With no available map, no street signs, and not a word of Nepali at my command, I knew I would never find the site on my own.
 Instead, I climbed aboard a tippy rickshaw and settled back as my driver wound a torturous path through the throngs.
 A dizzying 20-minutes later, I clambered down and joined the masses streaming through Kathmandu Durbar Square.